numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

       }
     }
   ```
   You can see that in test2 "Hello Father!" is still printed.
-With method overring, the call is made from the subclasse.
-But in method hiding, the call is made from reference type (**Father**).
+With method overring, the call is made from the subclass.
+But in method hiding, the call is made from the reference type (**Father**).

 **21. What is inheritance?**

   Inheritance is one of the important features of object-oriented language.
 Inheriting is the process of acquiring the features of others.
 For example, a child acquires the features of their parents.
 In Java inheritance is the process of inheriting member of existing classes by extending their functionality.
-The original class is called base class, parent class, or super class.
-The new class derived from parent is called the child class, sub class, and derived class.
+The original class is called base class, parent class, or superclass.
+The new class derived from a parent is called the child class, subclass, and derived class.
 We use the extends keyword in Java to extend a class.
-In Java, the super class of all classes is **Object** class from **java.lang** package.
+In Java, the superclass of all classes is **Object** class from **java.lang** package.

-**22. Why is multiple inheritance not supported in Java**
+**22. Why is multiple inheritance by class not supported in Java**

   Multiple Inheritance is a type of inheritance in which a class extends two or more classes.
 Consider a scenario where A, B, and C are three classes.
 The C class inherits A and B classes.
-If A and B classes have the same method and you call it from child class object, there will be ambiguity to call the method of A or B class.
+If A and B classes have the same method and you call it from the child class object, there will be ambiguity to call the method of A or B class.
 This problem is termed as **Diamond Problem**.
-Since compile-time errors are better than runtime errors, Java renders compile-time error if you inherit 2 classes.
-So whether you have same method or different, there will be a compile time error.
+Since compile-time errors are better than runtime errors, Java renders compile-time errors if you inherit 2 classes.
+So whether you have the same methods or not, there will be a compile-time error.

   ```java
     class A {